mlimwxxnn/Deep-Communication-Learning/README.md

 example:
-1. Train DenseNet-121 with DCL on dataset CIFAR-100
+1. Train DenseNet-121 by DCL on dataset CIFAR-100
     The contents of the [config.ini](config.ini) file are as follows:
     ```
     [train]